Magimix Le Mini Plus

 Space saving

-The Le Mini Plus has a really small footprint (H37 x L15.5 x D21cm) and can sit on a countertop that has cupboards above it meaning that it doesn’t need a huge amount of clearance, unlike my bread maker.
+The Le Mini Plus has a small footprint (H37 x L15.5 x D21cm) and can sit on a countertop that has cupboards above it.
+It doesn’t need a huge amount of clearance, unlike my bread maker.

 Workhorse

-I purchased the Le Mini Plus in 2013 and have probably used it a couple of times a week on average, sometimes more.
-I haven’t had to replace a part yet (see update) although some parts, like the main bowl and blade, are getting tired but are just about hanging in there.
-I put my food processor through a lot and I think it would prefer to not have to deal with tough ingredients like almonds, cashews and dates but it manages.
+I purchased the Le Mini Plus in 2013 and have used it a couple of times a week on average, sometimes more.
+I haven’t had to replace a part yet (after 7 years I have, see the update) although some parts, like the main bowl and blade, are getting tired.
 Mostly I use it to:

-The Le Mini Plus really doesn’t like processing the dry and sticky ingredients for Raw Brownies and I have to physically hold it down or it would vibrate its way off the countertop.
-I think it was this recipe that caused the plastic notches on the main bowl to eventually break off so now I have to hold the bowl in place to engage the motor and blade.
-To be clear, this isn’t a complaint, because Raw Brownies should be processed in a more powerful food processor and despite making them fairly regularly, the Le Mini Plus is still going strong after seven years; it’s an absolute workhorse.
+The Le Mini Plus doesn’t like processing the dry and sticky ingredients for Raw Brownies and I have to physically hold it down or it would vibrate off the countertop.
+This was the recipe that caused the plastic notches on the main bowl to break off so now I have to hold the bowl in place to engage the motor and blade.
+To be clear, this isn’t a complaint.
+Raw Brownies should be processed in a more powerful food processor and despite making them regularly, the Le Mini Plus is still going strong after seven years; it’s an absolute workhorse.

 Spare parts

-The main Sabatier blade is incredibly, ridiculously sharp and when it was brand new it managed to cut Colin through a tea towel so treat it with caution.
+The main Sabatier blade is ridiculously sharp.
+When it was brand new it cut Col through a tea towel so treat it with caution.

 Quiet

 If you’ve ever owned a Nutribullet you’ll appreciate the Le Mini Plus’s quiet motor.
-It depends on what you’re processing (nuts are loud) but it never makes me reach for my ear defenders (I’m serious; I wear ear defenders when I’m using my Nutribullet, which Col has dubbed “The Bone Grinder”).
+It depends on what you’re processing (nuts are loud) but it never makes me reach for my ear defenders (I actually wear ear defenders when using my Nutribullet, which Col has dubbed “The Bone Grinder”).

 Easy to clean

-All of the bowls and blades are dishwasher safe; the bowl has been dishwashed hundreds of times on the top and bottom rack and has yet to turn cloudy.
-Pleasingly, none of the parts take up much room in the dishwasher.
+All of the bowls and blades are dishwasher safe.
+The bowl has been washed hundreds of times on the top and bottom rack and has yet to turn cloudy.
+None of the parts take up much room in the dishwasher.

 The bad bits